• Skip to primary navigation

 Press down on the cabbage to keep it underneath the brine.

-If you've made sauerkraut that's too salty for your taste it's easy to fix.
-All you need to do is rinse the sauerkraut with a little water.
+If you've made sauerkraut that's too salty for your taste, or has become very sour it's easy to fix.
 Put the sauerkraut in a colander and spray it with water, mixing and continuing to rinse until you like the taste.

 Related Posts